 Establishment and Operation of a Private School (Primary, Secondary, Upper Secondary)

-For the establishment and operation of a Private School (Pre-Primary, Primary or Secondary) in the Republic of Cyprus, an approval by the Minister of Education, Culture, Sports & Youth must be obtained.
+For the establishment and operation of a Private School (Pre-Primary, Primary or Secondary) in the Republic of Cyprus, an approval by the Minister of Education, Sport & Youth must be obtained.

 Types of Private Schools

 - Schools of the same type: Private Schools of the same type are those schools which strictly follow the existing curriculum of Public Schools;

 - Schools of similar type: Private Schools of a similar type are those schools in which 2/3 of the major and common core subjects follow those in the Public Schools as to content duration and study programmes;

 - Schools of a different type: Private Schools of a different type are those schools which do not belong to any of the above mentioned categories.